AmanTank187/blogger/README.md

 - More comfortable and confident using ruby on rails.
 - Creating associations between models.
 - Learning how to create an authentication system without devise.
-- Well tested application and learning more about testing within rails.
+- More comfortable about testing within rails.
 - Being able to create a good looking application with bootstrap.
 - Getting the project on heroku.